| |

 redundant as a result of the Brooke report in the

 late 1960s.
-The clock has been recently
+The clock was restored as a war

-its placing over the bell window is a bit
+the bell window is a bit awkward, but at least it

-awkward, but at least it provides a landmark, and
+provides a landmark, and there isn't another

 |